theforeman/theforeman.org/contribute.md

 ---

 ## Where to find us
-You can find us on both our mailing lists and IRC.
+You can find us on both our forum and IRC.
 See our [Support](/support) page for all the details on how to come chat with us.

 ### Attend some [Events](/events)